open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/vishwakarmaanil.md

 ##
 Hi Everyone,
 * I am Currently pursuing Masters Degree in Computer Science from the University of Alabama in Huntsville.
-* I am passionate about Software development using JAVA, HTML5, CSS3, JavaScript, SQL, and so on.
+* I am passionate about Software development using JAVA, HTML5, CSS3, JavaScript, SQL.